 The Political Science Department at UMass Lowell provides students with the knowledge and skills to engage in the complex realm of national and international politics.

-Meet Our Students
+Meet Our Students and Alumni

 Sheila Angelo’s internships for U.S. Reps.
 Niki Tsongas and Jim McGovern helped her win jobs doing advance event planning and media relations for Bernie Sanders and President Obama.